James Niekamp believes the best way to learn is to seek out teachers you admire, people you want to be like.

 He was an introverted boy with far-flung interests.
 He played bass in a string of alt-rock bands; in high school, he and some friends started a boxing club; at 17, he organized a community group with the goal of cracking down on speeders on the street that ran past his home; today, he’s a Judge Advocate in the U.S. Army Reserve.

 For three years prior to joining the Firm, he and his father ran a two-man law office in Miamisburg.
 They provided counsel to distilleries, wineries and breweries.
 James handled the marketing, managed the office and built the website for Niekamp & Associates.
-He learned practical aspects of the law – how to apply for permits, compliance, labeling requirement.
+He learned practical aspects of the law – how to apply for permits, compliance, labeling requirements.
 He is self-effacing and a good listener.

 Something he said seems to sum him up nicely.
 “So much in life, you can’t control.
 You can’t pick your family.
 You can’t choose the circumstances you’re born into.
 But you can control your attitude and how you deal with what’s put in front of you.”